LinkedInAttic/sbt-restli/README.md

     .settings(baseSettings: _*)

   /**
+   * This project contains your API contract and will generate "client binding" class into the
-   * This project is for generated client bindings, which are entirely generated code.
-Clients to your rest.li
+   * target/classes directory.
+Clients to your rest.li service should depend on this project
-   * service should depend on this project or it's published artifacts.
+   * or it's published artifacts (depend on the "restClient" configuration).
+   *
+   * Files under the src/idl and src/snapshot directories must be checked in to source control.
+They are the
+   * API contract and are used to generate client bindings and perform compatibility checking.
    */
   lazy val rest = Project("rest", file("rest"))
     .dependsOn(dataTemplate)